NYCPlanning/cpdocs/docs/facdb.md

 **Missing Records.** Currently, FacDB is the most comprehensive, spatial data resource available of facilities run by public and non-public entities in NYC, but it does not claim to capture every facility within the specified domains.
 Some facilities are deliberately excluded in the data that source agencies provide in order to protect the safety and privacy of their clients.
 Many records also could not be geocoded.
 To learn more about how the data is processed, please review the [Methodology](http://docs.capitalplanning.nyc/facdb/#iv-methodology).

 **Duplicates.** Please be aware that this beta version of the database includes cases of duplicate records for the same facility.
 This is because several of the source datasets have content that overlaps with other datasets.
 We are working to systematically identify these remaining duplicate records and retain all useful attributes from each record.
-To read about datasets that overlap and how merged values from duplicate records are structured in the data, please review [Appendix I. Deduping](http://docs.capitalplanning.nyc/facdb/#appendix-ii-full-classification-hierachy).

 **Administrative Addresses.** There are also known to be cases when the address provided in the source data is for a headquarters office rather the facility site location.
 Unfortunately, these could not be systematically verified.
 We hope to resolve as many of these limitations as possible over time, and seek feedback from the user community on potential approaches to improving the data.
 For more detailed information on a specific facility please reach out to the respective oversight agency.